Sometimes just one word hints at a story.

 But the marriage of Mary Agnes Hunter Myers and John A. Hester would be a short one.

 After sunset on February 21, 1877 Mary Agnes, her new husband, and her son Lewis, age eleven, were eating supper at the dinner table in the Hester farmhouse.
 The room had a single window.
-Suddenly a shotgun blast fired through that window lit up the room, rattled the plates, and deafened the diners.
+Suddenly a shotgun blast fired through that window rattled the plates and deafened the diners.
 Twelve feet away from the window, Mary was hit in the head and was dead by the time she slumped to the floor.

 The headline in the Fort Worth Daily Democrat on February 25: